xtuml/bridgepoint/doc-bridgepoint/notes/8941_parser_safety/8941_parser_safety_dnt.md

 ---------------
 4.1 Detect MASL import parse failures
 4.2 Notify or prevent a user before potentially overwriting MASL source
+4.3 Notify or prevent a user before potentially exporting bad MASL data
-4.3 User experience
+4.4 User experience
-4.3.1 The user shall have sufficient warning before performing an unsafe action
+4.4.1 The user shall have sufficient warning before performing an unsafe action
-4.3.2 The user shall not be interrupted unnecessarily
+4.4.2 The user shall not be interrupted unnecessarily

 5. Analysis
 -----------